 Yoga followed quite serendipitously just a few years later.
 As she stood on the mat in her very first class feeling the four points of each foot pressing down in Mountain Pose she felt new awe at her connection to the Earth.
 She discovered how to wield the breath moving through those first Sun Salutations and found her meditation brought to life.
 More than just her posture fell into alignment.

-In 2005, hoping to understand and intelligently cultivate her budding at-home practice, Nicole completed her 250-Hour Vinyasa Yoga Certification at Wake Up Yoga under the guidance of Corina Benner and Jill Manning.
+In 2005, hoping to understand and intelligently cultivate her budding at-home practice, Nicole completed her 250-Hour Vinyasa Yoga Certification.
 As her practice deepened, the call to teach unfolded naturally.
 Upon receiving her AYA Certification, she began sharing her experience of yoga in classes in and around Philadelphia.

 In 2009, Pacific Yoga found a new home further south, in Argentina, where Nicole continued teaching the fullness of simplicity from her home studio in Buenos Aires.
 Again, Pacific Yoga was a hub for travelers and locals alike, this time for those looking for a place to ground themselves amid the bustle of porteño life.
 It was here that Pacific Yoga became bi-lingual, challenged to offer instruction in both English and Nicole’s developing Spanish.
 It was here, too, that Nicole discovered that paradise and pura vida are states of being and not merely geographical points on a map.